eik4862/Subway/README.md

-d# Subway
+# Subway
-R library for floating population prediction using SARIMA with eash visualization.
+R library for floating population prediction using SARIMA with easy visualization.

 Authors: Sanghyun Park, Daun Jeong, and Sehun Kim